Jinger Duggar Wishes Jeremy Vuolo Happy Birthday, Jill Drops Possible Hint About Joseph’s Wedding Date

 “There are just so many things that I absolutely love about you and adore,” Jinger tells her husband.
 “I think your sensitive heart, first and foremost, towards the Lord and then also to other people who are hurting, those who are weary.
 You just come alongside them seeking to help.”

 On August 30, Jeremy Vuolo tweeted that he and Jinger Duggar had “housed some refugees” fleeing Hurricane Harvey.
-The Laredo, Texas residents were unaffected by the storm, and Jeremy revealed that he and Jinger were “planning a trip North” this week.
+The Laredo, Texas, residents were unaffected by the storm, and Jeremy revealed that he and Jinger were “planning a trip North” this week.
 It’s unclear whether he meant that they were heading to another area of Texas to help victims of the catastrophic storm or whether he was referencing their trip to Northwest Arkansas for Joseph and Kendra’s wedding.

 [Featured Image by Jeremy Vuolo/Facebook]